Ruth St. John and John Dunham West Foundation

 • Education: Higher education initiatives (K-12 school systems not eligible)

-• Arts and culture: Support for arts organizations, museums, and cultural programming
+• Arts and culture: Support for arts organisations, museums, and cultural programming

 • Civic and public purposes: Community initiatives and civic projects